swannodette/swannodette.github.com/_posts/2013-08-17-comparative.md

 otherwise the menu might appear after a selection is made if the user is a particularly fast typist.

+In the last case, we just loop around.
+Since we don't actually handle `raw` this means the events on the `raw` channel will just be dropped;
+this is what we want, otherwise `raw` will have events that need reading when we call the menu subprocess (causing it to exit immediately).

-The final case, we just loop around. `autocompleter*` just returns its output channel
+Finally, `autocompleter*` just returns its output channel

 ```
               :else